bernhardAxonIvy/doc/source/engine-guide/monitoring/logging.rst

 -----------

-The Runtime Log is a well-known :ref:`designer feature <simulate-process-models-debugger-runtimelog-view>` and disabled by default in the |ivy-engine| to prevent a flood of log messages, which can decrease performance and filling the disk.
+The Runtime Log is a well-known :ref:`designer feature <simulate-process-models-debugger-runtimelog-view>` and disabled by default in the Axon Ivy Engine to prevent a flood of log messages, which can decrease performance and filling the disk.
-But you can set the log level of a specific runtime logger and bring them even to another file to get the logs also on the |ivy-engine|.
+But you can set the log level of a specific runtime logger and bring them even to another file to get the logs also on the Axon Ivy Engine.

 The name of the runtime logger has a well defined format: